Teaching assistant: High school

 The term teaching assistant is used in a school setting for students or adults that assist a teacher with one or more classes.
 The responsibilities, situations, and conditions of these individuals' involvement differ from those in higher education.
 A less formal position, a TA job in secondary education is generally determined by the supervising teacher.
 Common tasks include assisting students with their work, and taking attendance.
 Most of the responsibilities of Teaching Assistants do not require the academic expertise of the professor in charge.
 Some teaching assistants at this level may teach portions of the class lessons, or teach lessons to small groups of students who need extra instruction.
-Many TAs work "one-on-one" with special needs students; these TAs shadow their student and assist with classwork, organization, and behavior management.
+Many TAs work "one-on-one" with students in special education; these TAs shadow their student and assist with classwork, organization, and behavior management.
 In some parts of the United States it is customary or even required that each classroom have one certified teacher and one or more co-teachers or teaching assistants.

 Students attending high school and middle schools can take a course, usually an elective, and perform tasks such as grade and record scores on homework or tests.
 The teacher in this setting reviews the grading to assign partial credit on tests and uses discretion.